 What Is a Healthy Church Member?

 God intends for all of us to contribute to the mission of the local church and experience profound spiritual growth as a result.
-They are people who support godly leadership and know how to humbly submit to it as Hebrews 13 calls us to.
-And that's going to be part of what leads them to embrace as a grace from God the Scriptures on discipline, both the formative discipline of listening to God's Word and also, from time to time, the sad and hopeful corrective discipline of addressing people who are unrepentant of their sin with the hopes of restoring them.
-In that way, a healthy member is going to have a pastoral or working theology
+Healthy church members are people who support godly leadership and know how to humbly submit to it as Hebrews 13 calls us to.
+That's going to be part of what leads them to embrace, as a grace from God, the Scriptures on discipline, both the formative discipline of listening to God's Word and also, from time to time, the sad and hopeful corrective discipline of addressing people who are unrepentant of their sin with the hopes of restoring them.